-The focus of this paper is to identify and delineate the minimum objectives that must be achieved for a harmonized and efficient hydrogen integration with specific focus in the "hard to abate" industrial sector.
-While the hydrogen supply chain encompasses various elements, current research focuses specifically on advancements in electrolysis, [6,7] storage techniques, [8,9] and on the practice of blended combustion, where hydrogen is combined with natural gas, offering a strategic approach to sectoral decarbonization, [10-12].
+Considering that hydrogen from renewable energies will become a complementary technology in addition to electricity as part of an overall optimization of the energy system, the focus of this paper is to identify and delineate the minimum objectives that must be achieved for a harmonized and efficient hydrogen integration with specific focus in the "hard to abate" industrial sector.
+While the hydrogen supply chain encompasses various elements, current research focuses specifically on advancements in electrolysis, [6-7] storage techniques, [8-9] and on the practice of blended combustion, where hydrogen is combined with natural gas, offering a strategic approach to sectoral decarbonization, [10-12].
 Regarding hydrogen storage, the ongoing research emphasizes advancements aimed at enhancing the efficiency of compression technologies, including the development of advanced compressor designs and materials.
 This focus is particularly pertinent to gaseous hydrogen, given its simpler development with respect to liquid and chemical form, with the overarching goal of establishing a trade-off between energy consumption and augmenting storage capacity.
 In terms of blending hydrogen with natural gas within existing gas networks and leveraging ready combustion technologies to facilitate a gradual transition to a low-carbon energy system, the aim is to illustrate a viable strategy for increasing the hydrogen percentage.
 Another element of interest is the integration of hydrogen as chemical agent in the industrial process, topic well developed in some specific sectors, like steel industrial sector [13-15].
 The various elements concerning hydrogen must be considered in a general analysis.
 Considering the intricacies of the process and delineating key milestones, this paper aspires to contribute to the practical realization of an effective roadmap for the future of hydrogen integration in the main hard-to-abate sectors with specific reference to some specific sectors.
 The author's original contribution lies in the evaluation based on typical mass and energy balances available in the literature, but in any case, not always easily applicable to specific contexts, to quantify the possible contribution of hydrogen taking into consideration both the final uses of the energy, maintaining the processes currently available, and evaluating possible changes to the processes.
 Although some considerations can be considered of a general nature, to better quantify some aspects, a specific context is taken as reference, such as that of the steel industry.

-The article is structured into four main sections, followed by a concluding section.
-The first section provides an overview of industries facing challenges in reducing emissions and explores the potential role of hydrogen in decarbonization efforts.
-The second section discusses methods and technologies related to hydrogen production and storage.
-The third section examines the utilization of hydrogen as a fuel in burner systems.
-Lastly, the fourth section, focuses on the application of hydrogen as a chemical agent in industrial processes, with a specific emphasis on its use in the steel sector.
+After this introductory chapter, the article is structured into four main sections, followed by a concluding section.
+The first section provides an overview of industries facing challenges in reducing emissions and explores the potential role of green hydrogen, derived from renewable sources hydrogen as the only relevant solution for decarbonization efforts.
+Section 3 analyzes and discusses methods and technologies related to green hydrogen production and storage.
+Section 4 examines the utilization of hydrogen as a fuel in burner systems.
+Section 5 focuses on the application of hydrogen as a chemical agent in industrial processes, with a specific emphasis on its use in the steel sector.
 In particular, the author tries to highlight how hydrogen can also be interesting as an element to innovate the production process, while paying attention to the energy balances of the process.

-Hard to Abate Industry and the Prospect of Decarbonisation: The Possible Role of Hydrogen
+2. Hard to Abate Industry and the Prospect of Decarbonization: The Possible Role of Electricity and Green Hydrogen